mendix/docs/content/en/docs/howto/front-end/atlas-ui/figma-ui-kit.md

 Inside the kit you will find the following:

-* Components that can be used as a library or copying and paste
+* Components that can be used as a library or copy/pasted
 * Widgets and layouts on the first version
 * Building blocks and templates in the next one ( to be finished yet )
 * You can design using the components that are up-to-date with the most recent Atlas Mendix framework